-The Information Technology Security Officer (ITSO) oversees the U of As efforts to protect its computing and information assets and to comply with applicable regulations, laws, and policies.
-The ITSO reports to Vice-Provost Information Technology.
+The Chief Information Security Officer (CISO) oversees the U of As efforts to protect its computing and information assets and to comply with applicable regulations, laws, and policies.
+The CISO reports to Vice-Provost Information Services and Technology.

 Safeguarding the U of As Information Technology (IT) resources and information requires more than just anti-virus software.
 It requires you!

 Protecting university IT resources and data requires diligence and cooperation from all stakeholders including faculty, staff, and students.
 Risks and exposures to the universitys IT resources, which includes but is not limited to the network, computers, and data, are many and varied.
 We therefore need your commitment to secure your computer, keep your data safe, and use IT resources in a responsible and appropriate manner.

 The time required to keep your computer and use of IT resources secure is vastly less than recovering from a security breach.
 Your computer and records/data is unavailable to you after compromise, and the negative impact in terms of monetary, legal liability, regulatory body sanction, and public relations is potentially enormous.